WISCONSIN DUI LAWYERS

-Anytime you have been accused of OWI (essentially failing either a breath or blood tests by having a BAC of .08 or above) you will be given several documents that will help us start forming your defense:
+Anytime you have been accused of OWI (essentially failing either a breath, blood (having a blood alcohol content of .08 or above) or field sobriety test) you will be given several documents that will help us start forming your defense:

 - Notice of Intent to Suspend Driving Privileges: As a result of your arrest, the State will move to suspend your driver’s license “administratively” (as opposed to “judicially”) while your case is pending.
 As a result of this move by the state, you are entitled to an Administrative Suspension Review Hearing (ASRH) within 30 days of the date you were notified that your license would be suspended.
 It is important to remember that you must request this hearing in writing within 10 days of your arrest.
 If you are ultimately suspended, you may still be able to obtain an occupational license during this time (unless it is your 2nd OWI within 5 years).
 Any suspension time while your case is pending will be credited towards any future suspension or revocation that may result.

-- Intoximeter read-out (if you took a breath test): The result of this test will go a long way in determining how to defend your case.
+- Intoximeter read-out (from breathalyzer): The result of this test will go a long way in determining how to defend your case.
 If you are close to the “legal limit,” you may want to focus on when and how the test was conducted, whether you were in the alcohol absorptive or discharge phase at the time of driving, and whether there may have been defects in the machine.
 If you tested high (.15 or above), you will want to focus on legal arguments that would exclude the test, or other damaging evidence altogether (illegal searches, non-Mirandized statements, etc.) If the results of the test do not correspond to what is observed on the squad video, you may have what is termed a ‘disconnect defense.’

 - If you had blood drawn, then you will likely be sent the results (with a citation for operating with a “prohibited alcohol concentration”) in the mail at a later date.